Scheduled is a new app that lets you schedule your text messages

 You first select the person you want to text from your Contacts, then write the text you want to send and select the time you want to be reminded to send the text.
 When that time rolls around, Scheduled sends you a push notification so you can return to the app to send the text.

-After sending, a quite swipe will delete the reminder from the app’s queue.
+After sending, a quick swipe will delete the reminder from the app’s queue.

 Scheduled isn’t only for SMS or iMessage, however – it also supports messaging apps like Telegram, WhatsApp, Messenger, Twitter, and it allows you to copy the message’s text to paste it into any other app of your choice.
 It can be used for reminding you of emails or phone calls, too.